Testing in Harness

 timeout the amount of milliseconds after which an XMPP action (typically an IQ request) is considered timed out.
 5000 (five seconds)

 adminAccountUsername (optional) The account name of a pre-existing user that is allowed to create other users, per XEP-0133.
-If not provided, in-band registration (XEP-0077) will be used to provision accounts -
+See: “Provisioning Test Accounts -

 adminAccountPassword (optional) The password of the admin account -